Organisational Resilience

 Pandemics

 Jul 3, 2020 ...
-The objective of this Personal View is to compare transmissibility, hospitalisation, and mortality rates for severe acute respiratory syndrome coronavirus 2 ( ...
+The objective of this Personal View is to compare transmissibility, hospitalisation, and mortality rates for severe acute respiratory ...

 Three worldwide (pandemic) outbreaks of influenza occurred in the 20th century: in 1918, 1957, and 1968.
 The latter 2 were in the era of modern virology and ...